-The Dealers have in an amended and restated Programme Agreement dated 24 October 2022 (as amended and/or supplemented and/or restated from time to time, the Programme Agreement) agreed with the Issuer a basis upon which they or any of them may from time to time agree to purchase Notes.
+The Dealers have in an amended and restated Programme Agreement dated 20 October 2023 (as amended and/or supplemented and/or restated from time to time, the Programme Agreement) agreed with the Issuer a basis upon which they or any of them may from time to time agree to purchase Notes.
 Any such agreement for any particular purchase by a Dealer will extend to those matters stated under "Terms and Conditions of the Notes" and "Form of the Notes" above.
 The Issuer may pay the Dealers commissions from time to time in connection with the sale of any Notes.
 In the Programme Agreement the Issuer has agreed to reimburse and indemnify the Dealers for certain of their expenses and liabilities in connection with the Programme and the issue of the Notes.
-The Dealers are entitled to be released and discharged from their obligations in relation to any agreement to issue and purchase Notes under the Programme Agreement in certain circumstances prior to payment to the Issuer.
+The Dealers are entitled in certain circumstances to be released and discharged from their obligations under the Programme Agreement prior to the closing of the issue of the Notes, including in the event that certain conditions precedent are not delivered or met to their satisfaction on the relevant Issue Date.
+In this situation, the issuance of the relevant Notes may not be completed.
+Investors will have no rights against the Issuer or the Dealers in respect of any expense incurred or loss suffered in these circumstances.